smedrec/smart-logs/.qoder/repowiki/en/content/Security and Compliance/Security and Compliance.md

 - Added new section on pseudonymization of audit events
 - Updated pseudonymization strategies section with database schema changes
 - Added documentation for unique constraint on original_id in pseudonym mapping table
+- Added documentation for custom report type implementation and enhanced execution statuses
+- Updated compliance reporting section with details on custom report types and execution history
+- Added new section on data export functionality with advanced export options
+- Updated UI components documentation for compliance reporting and export features
+- Added documentation for keyboard shortcuts dialog in compliance UI
 - Maintained existing structure while incorporating new pseudonymization features

 ## Table of Contents